luxe/unilang/README.md

 ## The Next Layer
 Unilang is a **universal programming language (UPL)**.
 A UPL was not formally defined prior to the creation of this document.
 As an informal definition, envision a UPL as a language abstraction over **general-purpose programming languages (GPLs)**.
 The reason this is necessary will become evident upon our analysis of GPLs.
+UPLs are a universal encoding for developing software.

 ## GPLs Fall Short
 Despite their name, GPLs become commonly associated with specific niches across different programming domains.
-Due to the differences between these languages (both internal and external to their design), evaluations lead to different languages being chosen under the domain of operation.
+Due to the differences between these languages (both internal and external to their design), evaluations lead to different languages being chosen for the domain of operation.
 A cross-domain problem is commonly solved through a mixture of languages.
 Simply put, GPLs have not proven general enough as the solution to all problems.
 Unilang's stance is that the amalgamation of different languages could be an implementation detail below a more conceptually pure representation of the full problem ontology.
 We consider different languages within the same ontology less productive for establishing insight and enabling change over time.

 ## Skepticism